am1goo/Rewired.UI.Hotkeys/README.md

 A plugin for Guavaman's Rewired Unity Asset that provides an easy-to-use API for showing controller hotkeys to the player at runtime based on their bindings and input method.

 ## Features
-- full supports of Rewired's glyphs in UI
+- full supports for Rewired's glyphs in UI
 - binded to Rewired's actions (you don't miss any of actions)
 - fast integration of keyboard, mouse and gamepads glyphs
 - batch import potential sprites into controller profile